I Corps (South Vietnam): 1969

-From 15 March to 2 May the 3rd Marine Regiment, elements of the 1st Brigade, 5th Infantry Division (Mechanized) and the 3rd Battalion, 2nd Regiment conducted Operation Maine Crag in northwest Quang Tri province.
+From 15 March to 2 May, the 3rd Marine Regiment, elements of the 1st Brigade, 5th Infantry Division (Mechanized) and the 3rd Battalion, 2nd Regiment conducted Operation Maine Crag in northwest Quang Tri province.

-From 18 March to 28 February 1971 the 196th Light Infantry Brigade and 5th Regiment conducted Operation Frederick Hill in Quang Tin province.
+From 18 March to 28 February 1971, the 196th Light Infantry Brigade and 5th Regiment conducted Operation Frederick Hill in Quang Tin province.

-From 18 March to 28 February 1971 the 198th Light Infantry Brigade and 6th Regiment conducted Operation Geneva Park in Quảng Ngãi province.
+From 18 March to 28 February 1971, the 198th Light Infantry Brigade and 6th Regiment conducted Operation Geneva Park in Quảng Ngãi province.

-From 23 March to 3 April the 3rd Squadron, 5th Armored Cavalry and the 1st Battalion, 11th Infantry Regiment conducted Operation Montana Mauler north of Firebase Fuller in Quang Tri province.
+From 23 March to 3 April, the 3rd Squadron, 5th Armored Cavalry and the 1st Battalion, 11th Infantry Regiment conducted Operation Montana Mauler north of Firebase Fuller in Quang Tri province.

-On 30 March II MAF engineers completed the construction of Liberty Bridge, which spanned the Song Thu Bon, south of Da Nang.
+On 30 March, II MAF engineers completed the construction of Liberty Bridge, which spanned the Song Thu Bon, south of Da Nang.

-From 31 March to 29 May the 1st Marine Division and 51st Regiment conducted Operation Oklahoma Hills in Quang Nam province.
+From 31 March to 29 May, the 1st Marine Division and 51st Regiment conducted Operation Oklahoma Hills in Quang Nam province.

-From 2 May to 16 July the 3rd Marine Regiment conducted Operation Virginia Ridge in northwest Quang Tri province.
+From 2 May to 16 July, the 3rd Marine Regiment conducted Operation Virginia Ridge in northwest Quang Tri province.

-From 10 May to 7 June the 3rd Brigade, 101st Airborne Division and 1st and 3rd Regiments, 1st Division conducted Operation Apache Snow in the A Shau valley.
-During the operation the Battle of Hamburger Hill took place from 13-20 May.
+From 10 May to 7 June, the 3rd Brigade, 101st Airborne Division and 1st and 3rd Regiments, 1st Division conducted Operation Apache Snow in the A Shau valley.
+During the operation the Battle of Hamburger Hill took place from 13 to 20 May.

-From 15 May to 14 August the 1st Brigade, 101st Airborne Division conducted Operation Lamar Plain in Quang Tin province.
+From 15 May to 14 August, the 1st Brigade, 101st Airborne Division conducted Operation Lamar Plain in Quang Tin province.

-From 26 May to 7 November the 1st Marine Division, ROK 2nd Marine Brigade and 51st Regiment conducted Operation Pipestone Canyon on Go Noi island.
+From 26 May to 7 November, the 1st Marine Division, ROK 2nd Marine Brigade and 51st Regiment conducted Operation Pipestone Canyon on Go Noi island.

-From 8 June to 15 August the 101st Airborne Division conducted Operation Montgomery Rendezvous southwest of Huế.
+From 8 June to 15 August, the 101st Airborne Division conducted Operation Montgomery Rendezvous southwest of Huế.

-From 12 June to 6 July the 1st Battalion, 9th Marines, Companies B and C, 1st Battalion, 61st Infantry Regiment (Mechanized) and Company B 1st Battalion, 77th Armored Regiment and the 2nd Regiment conducted Operation Utah Mesa in northwest Quang Tri province.
+From 12 June to 6 July, the 1st Battalion, 9th Marines, Companies B and C, 1st Battalion, 61st Infantry Regiment (Mechanized) and Company B 1st Battalion, 77th Armored Regiment and the 2nd Regiment conducted Operation Utah Mesa in northwest Quang Tri province.

-From 29 June to 30 August Operation Keystone Eagle saw the withdrawal of the 9th Marine Regiment, 1st Amphibian Tractor Battalion, HMM-165, VMFA-334 and the 1st Light Antiaircraft Missile Battalion from South Vietnam.
+From 29 June to 30 August, Operation Keystone Eagle saw the withdrawal of the 9th Marine Regiment, 1st Amphibian Tractor Battalion, HMM-165, VMFA-334 and the 1st Light Antiaircraft Missile Battalion from South Vietnam.